slior/LogoSVG/docs/Lang.md

 A negative number is specified by preceding the number with a minus (`-`) sign.

 Text (string) is possible with the `say` statement.
 Text literals are enclosed in single quotes.
 For example: `'hello world'`.
+For now, text literals allow only alphanumeric and space characters.

 ### Mathematical Operators